 - Loss of control over your intake of alcohol or a specific drug (in terms of the amount you consume and/or the number of times consumption occurs)

 - A recurring inability to successfully quit drinking or using a specific drug, despite a desire to do so

-- Devotion of large amounts time to obtaining, consuming or recuperating from the effects of alcohol or a specific drug
+- Devoting large amounts of time to obtaining, consuming or recuperating from the effects of alcohol or a specific drug

 - A pattern of alcohol or drug use that causes you to miss, skip or avoid important obligations